hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 To register a strategy, you must first have a scheme registered.
 Once that's complete, use `server.auth.strategy(name, scheme, [options])` to register your strategy.

-The `name` parameter must be a string, and will be used later to identify this specific strategy. `scheme` is also a string, and is the name of the scheme this strategy is to be an instance of.
-The `options` parameter is use to customize the options of the `strategy`.
+The `name` parameter must be a string, and will be used later to identify this specific strategy. `scheme` is also a string, and is the scheme's name this strategy is to be an instance of.
+The `options` parameter is used to customize the `strategy`'s options.

 ```js
 server.auth.strategy('session', 'cookie', {